The Single Parents Guide to Taking on Walt Disney World

 When flying, pack the kid’s carry-on backpack with necessities and a blanket or a light jacket in case it’s cold on the plane.
 Also, don’t forget to bring essentials like medicine in your carry-on bag.

-Upon arrival at the airport, you’ll need to have a plan to get to your resort.
-Make sure to arrange transportation or car rental to take you to the resort.
+Upon arrival at the airport, you’ll need to plan how to get to your resort.
+Make sure to arrange transportation or a car rental.
+Unfortunately, Disney no longer provides its Magical Express transportation service to and from the airport.
+However, a similar (extra cost) service is available called Mears Connect.

 Another thing to consider when staying off-site is the cost of parking at Disney World.
-As a guest of a Walt Disney World Resort, you won’t have to pay to park at the resort or theme parks.
+As a Walt Disney World Resort guest, you won’t have to pay to park at the resort or theme parks.
 This is a huge advantage.
+However, guests from an off-property resort will incur a daily parking fee at the theme parks.
+It is also likely that an off-property resort will charge resort and parking fees.
+So make sure to include those extra fees in your budget when comparing.

 Arrival Tips

-I suggest laying out pajamas for the evenings you’ll be coming back from the parks late.
-Then laying out clothes for the next day, every night before bed.
-The last thing you want is a worn-out child having a meltdown at 7:00 am because they can’t find the right pair of socks!
+Upon arrival, I recommend unpacking and organizing your personal items.
+This will save you time and effort in the long run.
+I suggest laying out pajamas for the evenings when you’ll return from the parks late.
+Then, lay out clothes for the next day every night before bed.
+The last thing you want is a worn-out child having a meltdown at 7:00 a.m. because they can’t find the right pair of socks!

+After unpacking, familiarize yourself with nearby dining options at your resort.
+If you ordered groceries in advance, have them delivered to your room.
+Several grocery services in the area offer this service.
 If you stay off-site and plan to cook, have the grocery store and nearby dining options mapped out and saved in your GPS before your trip.
 Prepare a grocery list in advance of the things you’ll need.

-While we’re on the topic of groceries, I wanted to give you a few tips for saving money on meals.
+While we’re on groceries, I wanted to give you a few tips for saving money on meals.
 As you probably already know, the price of food can add up if you’re not careful.
+One of my best tips is to order a kids’ meal at counter service locations.
+Often, the kids’ meals are sizeable and come with plenty of side items.

 Make sure you are aware of your options for sides.
 Most kids’ meals at Disney come with two sides and a drink.
 The sides can be double fries if you like.
-Or there is usually a separate refrigerated area with additional options that count as side items.
+Or there is usually a separate refrigerated area with additional options.
+A cast member will be glad to help you.
+Some families have also found that splitting an adult meal works just as well as ordering a kid’s meal.
+So, depending on your group size, you might try both to see what works best.

 Safety

-Since the theme parks are so large and crowded, it can be easy to separate from one another.
-Talk with your children about what to do in the event they were to get lost.
-Make sure to point out cast members in uniforms in the parks so they can quickly identify who can help them. Â
+Since the theme parks are so large and crowded, it can be easy to get separated from one another.
+Talk with your children about what to do if they get lost.
+Make sure to point out cast members in uniforms in the parks so they can quickly identify who can help them.

 And remember, there is safety in numbers.
 So stick together and get your children on board before the trip.
 Make sure they know that taking this trip depends on their behavior.

-Maneuvering the Parks
+Manuevering the Parks

-I cannot stress enough the importance of making sure children know these things ahead of time.
-So often, I’ve run into these types of situations when traveling with my son, nieces, and nephews.
+I cannot stress enough the importance of ensuring children know these things beforehand.
+I’ve run into these types of situations so often when traveling with my son, nieces, and nephews.
+Children are often rebellious when doing something out of the norm.
+Often, those moments can lead to meltdowns that leaves everyone in a bad mood.

+Another item is nap time.
+While this applies to most children, single parents need to consider nap time and bedtime habits even more.
 If your child falls asleep, as a single parent, will you be able to carry them or have a stroller on hand?
-When you leave to go back to the room, you’ll have to fold the stroller up on the bus.
-Will they be easy to wake so they can walk themselves back to the room from the bus?
+When you leave to return to the room, you’ll have to fold the stroller up on the bus.
+Will it be easy for them to wake up so they can walk back to the room from the bus?

-And how will you handle it if you have to park or walk a good distance from your hotel room?
+For those who stay late into the evening, you’ll want to consider whether your child will fall asleep on the bus back to the hotel or in the car on the way back to an off-property resort.
+And how will you handle it if you have to park or walk a reasonable distance from your hotel room?
 There won’t be anyone to drop you off outside the entrance while they park or help carry a child back to the room.

 Rides